 The boxes are colour-coded.
 If your route ends up on a green box then this is highly likely to be the best option for you; if it ends up at a yellow box this is a way forward that you should look into but there may be alternatives for you.
 Think of yellow as being “suggestions” and green as being “recommendations”.

 Sometimes the boxes contain numbers that are defined by law – for example you cannot get an Administration Order if your debts total more than £5,000 no matter how much you think this might be a good option for you.
 Sometimes the numbers are those that Debt Camel feels are generally suitable.
 When you look at the alternatives in more detail in the Debt Options section of this website, it emphasises which numbers are set in stone and which are for you to consider.

 Initial Debt Diagnosis Flowchart

 The debt diagnosis flowchart is the basic starting point for debt advice.
 Everyone is divided into one of three categories:

-- not enough money for monthly debt payments – you don’t have enough money to Snowball, so unless you can Improve your Finances significantly, you are going to need to choose one of the other Debt Options.
-The next three flowcharts will help you decide which might work for you.
+- not enough money for monthly debt payments – you don’t have enough money to Snowball so you are going to have to take action to deal with your debt problem.
+The next three flowcharts will help you decide what to do.

 Debt Management Plan Flowchart

-A Debt Management Plan is the commonest method of tackling a debt problem.
+A Debt Management Plan is the commonest method of tackling a debt problem, so check this first.
 The DMP flowchart looks at whether one might suit you or if you should look at other choices.

 House Owners Flowchart – housing options